evdj/p5-Net-APNs-HTTP2/README.md

         openssl pkcs8 -in AuthKey_XXXXXXXXXX.p8 -inform PEM -out auth_key.p8 -outform PEM -nocrypt

+- auth_password : Str

+    Password (optional) for the Universal Push Notification Client SSL Certificate.

+- cert\_file : File Path

+    APNS Provider certificate.
+    This should be in PEM format, or any other format the underlying Crypt code can handle.

+- cert : Str

+    APNS Provider certificate in PEM format as a string.

+- cert_password : Str

+    Password (optional) for the Provider certificate

 - key\_id : Str

     A 10-character key identifier (kid) key, obtained from your developer account.